idaholab/moose/framework/doc/content/source/problems/EigenProblem.md

  of eigenvalue with respective to the eigenvector, this option is not efficient.
  Users should not use it in general.

+ In general, `EigenProblem` takes care of the following customizations of the solve:

+- normalization and scaling parameters for eigenvectors

+- setting the type of the SLEPc eigenvalue solver

+- whether to start solves with free power iterations and how many

+- selecting the eigenvector of interest for the residual

 !syntax parameters /Problem/EigenProblem

 !syntax inputs /Problem/EigenProblem